12 Study Techniques For College Students

-This isn't always an option but some professors have past tests that they have made about topic, especially if they have been using the same course materials for a while.
+This isn't always an option but some professors have past tests that they have made about the topic, especially if they have been using the same course materials for a while.
 You can also create a practice test for the content by using the questions provided throughout your course textbook as well as any quizzes you have taken in the past.
 Some professors don't go out of their way to create test questions and just use questions from the textbook company or use past quiz questions which is helpful for you.
 Some textbook companies even provide practice tests online if the book has an internet study area.
-In math classes it can be very easy to create practice tests which will help you work everything out before your test.
+In math classes, it can be very easy to create practice tests which will help you work everything out before your test.

-This Works Best If: Your professors actually depend on the book a lot for course material.
+This Works Best If: Your professors actually depends on the book a lot for course material.
 If they do, chances are they will depend on the book for the test.
 Also if you have a major like math where you know what you will be tested over, it will just feature different numbers.